A characterization of Kazhdan-Lusztig right cells containing smooth elements: Examples of KL right cells with only non-smooth elements

-The highest weight moudules $L_w$ with reducible associated varieties can only appear in the KL right cells containing only non-smooth elements.
-This is our motivation for the study of such KL right cells.
 By Lemma \ref{ii1}, we can find some special KL right cells with all elements being non-smooth.
-In general, we prove that the permutations corresponding to these tableaux have some invariant subsequences under the action of Knuth relations to illustrate their non-smoothness.
+In general, we prove that the permutations corresponding to these tableaux have some invariant subsequences under the action of the Knuth relations to illustrate their non-smoothness.